-Muskego-Norway School Board Member Elected WASB President
+Muskego-Norway School Board member elected WASB president

 A 1988 graduate of the University of Wisconsin-Madison, Hyde and his wife, May, have two adult daughters.
 In addition to serving on the Muskego-Norway School Board, Brett is a member of the Parks and Conservation Committee for the City of Muskego.

+Joining Hyde in leading the WASB are Bill Yingst Sr., a school board member in Durand-Arkansaw, who was elected 1st vice president, and Sue Todey, a member of the Sevastopol School Board, who will serve as 2nd vice president.
+Hyde will serve a one-year term as WASB president.

-The WASB is a membership organization representing all 421 school boards and 12 cooperative educational service agency (CESA) boards in Wisconsin.
+The WASB is a membership organization representing all 421 school boards and 12 cooperative educational service agency boards of control in Wisconsin.

 Post a comment as